pimlie/nodejs.sh/README.md

 - `--node-remove`

-When supplied an existing docker container is removed so a new one is created
+When supplied the existing docker container is removed and a new one is created

 - `--copy-env`